 Set up timings for your campaign in the third and the last step.
 I recommend making your blog posting natural by diversifying content types (ex: videos, text articles) and topics.
-Hence, share blog posts in a specific topic in certain intervals.
+Hence, share blog posts on a specific topic at certain intervals.

-Select “I’d like to review content before it is published” tickbox if you’d want to review content before publishing.
+Select the “I’d like to review content before it is published” tickbox if you’d want to review content before publishing.

 How to create an evergreen post campaign

 One headache you might be falling in should be rescheduling or reposting old blog posts on your social networks.
 If you manage multiple websites and they have hundreds or thousands of blog posts, it becomes more challenging to reshare blog posts on social networks again.

 Studies have shown that posting older blog posts on social networks improves your blog’s traffic and credibility.

 Now, with ContentStudio, you can quickly set up Evergreen campaigns that will recycle social posts after their initial release.

-Enter a name for the evergreen campaign and select profiles you want to recycle social posts and in third step schedule time and cycle gap (time to wait until next cycle starts).
+Enter a name for the evergreen campaign and select profiles you want to recycle social posts, and in the third step, schedule time and cycle gap (time to wait until the next cycle starts).

 Create at least two (minimum) social posts to start recycling.
-You can drag and drop social media post boxes to set posting queue.
+You can drag and drop social media post boxes to set a posting queue.

 Don’t forget to use relevant hashtags and different images to increase views for social media posts.
 If you’re a social media marketer or run a social media marketing agency, create different Evergreen campaigns for each project and/or client.

 Twitter doesn’t allow recycling or repeating the same posts on Twitter.
 However, you can use add to Queue option in Step 3 and add different variations to get Twitter automated posting work for you.

 View Existing Automation campaigns

-Click on “view existing” under automation recipes box.
+Click on “view existing” under the automation recipes box.

 Now you can activate or deactivate any automation campaign over here.